Bira/octopus-carnival/_drafts/wir-mm-4e-eladrin.md

 entangled.
 Feywild Challenge has a range of 10 but is an encounter power.
 Use the MV version if possible.

-There are knights, so you can probably give them some sort of gallant fey steed if you need to.
+These are knights, so you can probably give them some sort of gallant fey steed if you need to.
 They're the ones fighting at the front and protecting that unit of bow mages, and also make up the core of a noble's guard detail.